cloudius-systems/capstan/README.md

 Capstan is a tool for rapidly building and running your application on OSv.
-Capstan is as simple and fast as using Docker for creating containers, but the result is a complete virtual machine image that will run on any hypervisor with OSv support.
+Capstan is as simple and fast as using Docker for creating containers, but the result is a complete lightweight virtual machine image that will run on any hypervisor with OSv support.

 ## Features